-- A Soldier/Family Readiness Group (SFRG) is a command sponsored organization of Family members, volunteers, Soldiers, and civilian employees belonging to a unit, that together provide an avenue of mutual support and assistance and a network of communications among the Family members, the chain of command, chain of concern, and community resources. - SFRGs foster a sense of belonging to the unit and provide a vehicle for Families to develop friendships while they gain information about the unit and community.
-In addition, they provide information and referrals as well as support during deployments. - SFRGs provide support which enables Soldiers to concentrate on the mission at hand.
-SFRGs help develop a confidence in Soldiers that Family members will receive reliable and friendly support when the Soldier is away.
-This can be a meaningful stabilizer for Soldier performance in the unit, and an enhancer of training and psychological readiness to fight.
+- A Soldier/Family Readiness Group (SFRG) is a command sponsored organization members, volunteers, Soldiers, and civilian employees belonging to a unit, that to an avenue of mutual support and assistance and a network of communications ar Family members, the chain of command, chain of concern, and community resourd - SFRGs foster a sense of belonging to the unit and provide a vehicle for Families to definite friendships while they gain information about the unit and community.
+In addition, the information and referrals as well as support during deployments. - SFRGs provide support which enables Soldiers to concentrate on the mission at hand.
+SFL develop a confidence in Soldiers that Family members will receive reliable and friendly sup when the Soldier is away.
+This can be a meaningful stabilizer for Soldier performance in the and an enhancer of training and psychological readiness to fight.